Ajahn Pasanno (Guiding Elder)

 Ajahn Pasanno took ordination in Thailand in 1974 with Venerable Phra Khru Ñāṇasirivatana as preceptor.
 During his first year as a monk he was taken by his teacher to meet Ajahn Chah, with whom he asked to be allowed to stay and train.
 One of the early residents of Wat Pah Nanachat, Ajahn Pasanno became its abbot in his ninth year.
 During his incumbency, Wat Pah Nanachat developed considerably, both in physical size and reputation.
 Spending 24 years living in Thailand, Ajahn Pasanno became a well-known and highly respected monk and Dhamma teacher.
 He moved to California on New Year’s Eve of 1997 to share the abbotship of Abhayagiri with Ajahn Amaro.
 In 2010 Ajahn Amaro accepted an invitation to serve as abbot of Amaravati Buddhist Monastery in England, leaving Ajahn Pasanno to serve as sole abbot of Abhayagiri for the next eight years.
 In spring of 2018, Ajahn Pasanno stepped back from the role of abbot, leaving the monastery for a year-long retreat abroad.
 After returning from his sabbatical, Ajahn Pasanno now serves as an anchor of wisdom and guidance for the community.
 The monastery is now under the active leadership of Ajahn Ñāṇiko, who Ajahn Pasanno requested to serve as abbot.

 Ajahn Karuṇadhammo was born in North Carolina in 1955.
 He was trained as a nurse and moved to Seattle in his early twenties where he came in contact with the Theravada tradition.
 In 1992, he helped out with a monastic visit to the Bay Area and spent two months serving a winter retreat at Amarāvati Monastery in England.
 Ajahn Karuṇadhammo made the decision to ordain while visiting Thailand in 1995.
 He asked if he could be part of the prospective California monastery (the then unnamed Abhayagiri) and was part of the original group that arrived at Abhayagiri on June 1, 1996.
-After training for two years as an Anāgārika and Sāmaṇera, he took full Bhikkhu ordination in May, 1998 with Ajahn Pasanno as his preceptor.
+After training for two years as an Anagārika and Sāmaṇera, he took full Bhikkhu ordination in May, 1998 with Ajahn Pasanno as his preceptor.
 Since Ajahn Pasanno stepped back from his leadership role in 2018, Ajahn Karuṇadhammo and Ajahn Ñāniko guided the Abhayagiri community as co-abbots for two years.
 In June 2020, Ajahn Karuṇadhammo stepped back from his administrative duties at Abhayagiri.

 Tan Sudhīro was born in Seattle in 1987.
 An interest in the workings of the mind led him to study psychology at Oregon State University.
 During this time, he was introduced to Buddhism through a philosophy course comparing the lives and teachings of Jesus and the Buddha.
 A growing fascination with the Buddha’s teachings led Tan Sudhīro to begin Buddhist study and practice.
 Shortly after graduating, he visited Abhayagiri and was deeply moved by the teachings and the community.
 He came to Abhayagiri in early 2011 and took Bhikkhu ordination on June 16, 2013.